Best Wine Regions in the USA

 Italy is a destination that deserves every bit of respect that it gets when it comes to producing wine.
 It’s an excellent place to travel to experience the most historic wineries.

 Wine has long been produced in Italy.
-It has some of the oldest wineries in the world, dating as far back as 1100, that are still operating today.
+It has some of the oldest wineries in the world, dating as far back as 1100, that is still operating today.
 You’ve probably already heard about the famous wine regions in Italy, like Tuscany, Sicily, Prosecco, and Champagne.

 Italy is known for its iconic rolling hills of vineyards expanding across the countryside.
 The common wine types produced in Italy are chianti and sauvignon blanc.
 It also has special wine produced by the native Sangiovese grape.